Skip to content

 • temp: 50634: Indicates the temperature is 50.634 degrees Celsius

-Do not allow the Raspberry Pi to remain at high temperatures (above 80 degrees Celsius) for long periods
+Do not let the Raspberry Pi stay at high temperatures (above 80 degrees Celsius) for long periods

 X.3 Installing Chinese Input Method on Raspberry Pi

-Execute the following commands in the terminal to install the "Zhongzhou Yun" input method:
+Execute the following command in the terminal to install the "Zhongzhou Yun" input method:

 Bash